You all know the feeling, when you have had a hard weeks work and the wind looks a bit fickle, or not quite the right direction etc.

 Today was a little similar, but the other end of the beaufort scale in terms of wind.
 I woke to the view of waves and spray just over the top of Chesil Beach, with 35knots average shown on the harbour wall.
 This was west too, 35 knots west in the winter is about as appealing as the dentist at times.
 In fact a visit to the dentist is needed after due to the tooth rattling chop unless it is high water.

 I went regardless, took safe kit, bigger boards (65cm and 59cm) and a small sail.
 One thing I noticed was my fins.
-While I was a great big fatty I noticed I was spinning out more often, I blamed the fin of course, being old and very well used.
+While I was of larger build I noticed I was spinning out more often, I blamed the fin of course, being old and very well used.
 My go to fin for my 100l board is the 35cm Type S Black Project, it did not spin out once today, and held amazingly well in the varied conditions, as did the 32cm in my smaller board.
 Both took me to just under 34knots in low tide very choppy conditions, with the 35 giving me a 26+ knot nautical mile in tricky conditions.

 Good speeds and winds